Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 Expert tacit knowledge is often inexact and incomplete but it can express and reveal widely recognized general patterns and can provide a reasonable first approximation of soil-landscape patterns.
-In order to be used effectively, for projects such as the PSM, platforms and agreed upon and put in place to support knowledge capture and application.
+In order to be used effectively, for activities such as PSM, platforms and procudures need to be agreed upon, and put in place, to support knowledge capture and application.
 Agreement on such platforms and procedures is not yet widespread.

-To integrate all available tacit knowledge systems into a one big prediction algorithm is probably beyond human capacities, but it could well be assisted using e.g. web crawling applications for legacy soils data i.e. by scanning documents, soil survey reports and books and then
+To integrate all available tacit knowledge systems into a one, all encompassing, prediction algorithm is probably beyond human capacities, but it could well be assisted using e.g. web crawling applications for legacy soils data i.e. by scanning documents, soil survey reports and books and then